 Join the HiVe and be a part of a co-working space that allows you to work hard while improving your community.
 Members can choose from several kinds of desks: a permanent desk member can call a desk home, personalize it, and call it yours.
 A Hot Desk member signs up to sharing a desk so, while you can’t personalize it, you can still reserve the spot and get to work.
 A Virtual Desk is for those who only need a permanent mailing address in a secure location.
 Need to test the waters first?
 They offer a free day pass.
 Join this company to give you a place in the workspace that partners with local communities and still makes time for its members to enjoy activities with the community calendar.

 With the flexibility to make the space your own or only come in once a week, Shared Space lets you rent at your own pace.
 There are no long-term leases and levels of permanence in the Shared Space, however you can still rent a single, private, lockable office space.
 Your desk is available 24/7, along with the amenities such as meeting rooms, printing services and networking events.
 'Sharing' will become your new favourite word after one day here.

 Dunwoody: 4470 Chamblee Dunwoody Rd, 5th Floor, Atlanta, GA 30338

 Cobb: 2430 Herodian Way, Atlanta, GA 30080

-With so many opportunities to co-work in the same space, The Thinking Hut in Amsterdam offers the best experience.
+With so many opportunities to co-work in the same space, we think that The Thinking Hut in Amsterdam offers the best experience.
 With its natural lighting, secret garden, and emphasis on community events, it’s easy to like to come to work in a space like this.
 The open-mindedness of the area adds value to the productivity you’re likely to encounter.
 At The Thinking Hut, you’ll not only get a ton of work done, but enjoy doing it too.